varghese00/Nest_Api_server/README.md

 Used paho mqtt,webhooks and thingspeak to publish subscribe to the events turned on and off.

 I could have done better but it was really draining especially working with google api and getting the tokens working to make the calls to nest api.

+***Ignore html,css and templates,static folders and files !!